lqc/thinkcspy/source/modules.rst

 or "normal" distribution might be more appropriate for estimating seasonal rainfall, or the concentration of a compound in the body after taking a dose of medicine.

-The ``random()`` method returns a floating point number in the range [0.0, 1.0) --- the square bracket means "closed interval on the left" and the round parenthesis means "open interval on the right".
+The ``random()`` method returns a floating point number in the interval [0.0, 1.0) --- the square bracket means "closed interval on the left" and the round parenthesis means "open interval on the right".
 In other words, 0.0 is possible, but all returned numbers will be strictly less than 1.0.
-It is usual to *scale* the results after calling this method, to get them into a range suitable for your application.
-In the case shown here, we've converted the result of the method call to a number in the range [0.0, 5.0).
+It is usual to *scale* the results after calling this method, to get them into an interval suitable for your application.
+In the case shown here, we've converted the result of the method call to a number in the interval [0.0, 5.0).
 Once more, these are uniformly distributed numbers --- numbers close to 0 are just as likely to occur as numbers close to 0.5, or numbers close to 1.0.

 This example shows how to shuffle a list.  (`shuffle` cannot work directly